Learn In 10 Minutes

-Here are 9 things you must avoid if you want to become a great guitar player fast:
+Here are 9 guitar practice mistakes you must avoid if you want to become a great guitar player fast:

 Application is the process of turning knowledge into skill.
 Your musical knowledge is useless if you don’t learn how to apply it to making music.
 Fact is, you will become a better guitarist faster if you take a break from learning new things for awhile and focus on applying all that you have already learned.
 To get help with doing this, get this free mini course on reaching your musical goals.